...Highlights: dolphins, manta rays, turtles, schooling fish & big pelagics...

 Dangerous Reef is the most southerly of the St. John's reefs, but seems oddly named since it is one of the few dive sites in the Southern Red Sea that offer a reasonably shallow flat bottom.
 This makes it good for an overnight anchorage and night diving, where you can find squid, Spanish dancers, and hunting moray eels.
 The topography here makes for great swim-throughs.
 There are many breaks in the reef shallows that allow easy and safe penetration.

 Abu Basala is one of the larger St. John's reefs and you could make 3 or 4 different dives here.
 This sickle-shaped reef is unusual for the deep south Red Sea diving since it does not have steep walls.
 Instead the reef edges offer mazes of columns, gullies, cracks, outcrops, balustrades and folds that run down the wall to the sandy bottom a mere 15-20m below.
-This reef offers relaxing dives and a break for divers a little tired from deep drift diving.
+This reef offers relaxation and a break for scuba divers a little tired from deep drift diving.

-St. John's Reef Basics: Turrets and walls
+Reef Summary: Turrets and walls

 Depth: 5 - >40m